 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Johannesburg.
-To help you make friends with Johannesburg before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 Johannesburg is Africa’s economic heart and a starting point for many African adventures.
 As one of Africa’s main aviation hubs, many travelers find themselves beginning their African adventures here.
 "Joburg" (as it's affectionately called) has earned a bit of a rough reputation; however, just staying on your guard will let you enjoy everything this great South African city has to offer!
 Johannesburg hostels are spread out amongst the city’s various characteristic neighbourhoods, yet all are underscored by a commitment to security and quality.